bruneval/molgw.org/docs/input_variables.md

 **Description:**

 Selects the LAPACK/ScaLAPACK diagonalization routines in the SCF cycles.
-Available choices are ' ', 'R', 'D', and 'X'.
+Current available choices are ' ', 'R', 'D', 'X', 'L', 'G'. ' ' is the regular LAPACK/ScaLAPACK routine.
+'D' is the divide-and-conquer LAPACK/ScaLAPACK routine.
+'R' is the "relatively robust" LAPACK/ScaLAPACK routine.
+'L' is the ELPA 2-stage CPU routine.
+'G' is the ELPA 1-stage GPU routine.

+---
+### scf_energy_shift

+*Optional*

+**Family:** rt_tddft

+**Type:** real

+**Default:** 0.0

+**Description:**

+Shifts the energy of the projectile to tune its occupation.
+A positive value would depopulate the projectile (=creates a positive ion).

 ---